jorisvink/nyfe/README.md

 # Nyfe

-A software based file encryption tool where all cryptographic parts are based on a single cryptographic function: Keccak-p[1600,24].
+A software based file encryption tool where all cryptographic parts are based on a single cryptographic permutation: Keccak-p[1600,24].

 Nyfe is very minimal and lightweight as it has no external dependencies.